P.T., M.P.T., C.F.M.T.

 Certified Functional Manual Therapist

 Education: Todd graduated from Northern Illinois University with a Master of Physical Therapy in 2005, after completing his Bachelor of Health and Human Sciences in 2004.
 He received credentialing as a Certified Functional Manual Therapist (CFMT) in 2012.
-He continues to lab assist in courses offered through The Institute of Physical Art throughout the country.
-He has also completed multiple advanced courses in orthopedics, neurology, pain syndromes and management, visceral mobilization, and manual therapy.
+He continues to lab assist in courses offered through The Institute of Physical Art throughout the country, and serves as a clinical instructor for physical therapy students.
+He has also completed multiple advanced courses in functional manual therapy, manipulation, neurovascular and visceral mobilization, and management of chronic pain syndromes.
 He is an active member of the American Physical Therapy Association and the American Academy of Orthopedic Manual Physical Therapists.

 Socially: Born and raised in Sycamore, Todd enjoys serving DeKalb County.
 He lives in Sycamore with his wife, Shannon, and children, Hunter and Isabelle.
 In addition to spending time with friends and family, Todd enjoys outdoor activities such as biking, fishing, water sports, and snowmobiling.
 He is also a musician, playing primarily piano the majority of his life.